j55blanchet/cs169_julienb_pa1/report/report.md

     * What partial successes do I have that deserve extra credit?

 ## Allocation of Effort
 As this was an individual programming assignment, all work was done by myself.
+I did discuss with Mingo how to incorporate rosbag into a launch file.